-An ISA (Individual Savings Account) is a tax-free way to save or invest.
-An ISA itself is not an investment in its own right; it is a tax wrapper that you place around an investment which in effect shields it from some or all of the tax that would normally be due.
-An ISA has a set Annual Allowance – this is the maximum amount you are permitted to invest per tax year.
+An ISA (Individual Savings Account) is a tax-efficient way to save or invest.
+An ISA itself is not an investment in its own right; it is a tax wrapper that you place around an investment which in effect shields it from the income and capital gains tax that would normally be due.

 In order to open an ISA you must be:

 - 16 or over for a Cash ISA